Harold Buckley Willis: World War I

 Immediately, of course, I was separated from our group, which continued.
 It would not have been so bad had my motor not been touched at the first volley.
 It worked only intermittently causing loss of height.
 We had a wild fight almost to the ground.
 I did all sorts of stunts to avoid fire on the line of flight.
 The enemy flew well.
 We missed collision twice by inches.
 I was badly raked by cross fire; music of bullets striking motor and cables.
 Toward the end my wind-shield was shattered and my goggles broken by a ball which slightly stunned me.
 I had an awful feeling of despair at the thought of the inevitable landing in Germany.
 As I neared the ground I had an instant's desire to dive into it — saw a wood in front of me, jumped it and landed instinctively on the crest of a hill.
 One of the Germans flew over me waved his hand turned and landed followed by his two comrades.

 All saluted very politely as they came up — young chaps perfectly correct.
 My machine was a wreck thirty bullets in the fuselage motor and radiator exactly half of the cables cut tires punctured and wings riddled.
 It was a beautiful machine and had always served me well.
 Too bad!

 The aviators took me to lunch at their quarters where I awaited a motor which took me to a prison in a fortress.
 One always expects to be either killed or wounded — never taken.
 So I had left the ground in two sweaters no coat and with no money.
 Confess I cried like a baby when I was finally alone in my cell.
 The first three days were terrible.
 One is not glad to be alive, especially when one wakes, forgets for a moment where one is, and then remembers.
 Pleasantest are the nights, for one always has vivid dreams of home or the Front You can understand how wearing it is, to be helpless — a sort of living corpse — when there is need of every one.
 I try not to think of it.

-Willis was interned in the prison camps of Montmedy, Carlsruhe, Landshut, Giitersloh, reprisal camp Eutin, Bad Stuer, Mecklenburg-Schwerin, Magdeburg, Wurzburg, and Villingen, during 14 months of captivity.
+Willis was interned in the prison camps of Montmedy, Karlsruhe, Landshut, Giitersloh, reprisal camp Eutin, Bad Stuer, Mecklenburg-Schwerin, Magdeburg, Wurzburg, and Villingen, during 14 months of captivity.
 After several attempts, Willis disguised as a German guard, made his escape from the American camp at Villingen on Oct.
 4, 1918, crossing the Rhine river into Switzerland and finally back to Paris.

 On arriving at Paris, Willis was awarded the Médaille Militaire and permitted to return to the Argonne front.
 Returning to the US in 1919, he was honorably discharged.